Vesafary/energyworx-challenge/README.md

 # Energyworx coding assignment

 I used a simple Django service + PostgreSQL for this challenge, since it's fairly simple to setup.
 To make it easy to run, it will run via `Docker`/`docker-compose`.
-While in this folder, simply run `docker-compose up` to start it up. \n
+While in this folder, simply run `docker-compose up` to start it up.

-\n
-Relevant views are found in `application/core/views.py`. \n Relevant urls are found in `application/core/urls.py`. \n Relevant models are found in `application/core/models.py`. \n Tests are found in `tests/views`. \n
+Relevant views are found in `application/core/views.py`.

+Relevant urls are found in `application/core/urls.py`.

+Relevant models are found in `application/core/models.py`.

-\n
+Tests are found in `tests/views`.

 As I don't have a mac, that part is untested.
 However, since it runs in Docker, it should work without issues.
 For M1/M2 devices, the added `platform` tags in docker-compose should make sure everything behaves.

 ## Tests